gwdetchar/gwdetchar/docs/omega/index.rst

 .. note::

-   For users working on any of the LIGO Data Grid (LDG) computer clusters, a standard set of configuration files are maintained and discoverable by default with `gwdetchar-omega`.
+   For users working on any of the LIGO Data Grid (LDG) computer clusters, a standard set of configuration files are maintained and discoverable by default with `gwdetchar.omega`.
 For information about how to write custom configuration files, see the :mod:`gwdetchar.omega.config` module.

 ---------------
-gwdetchar-omega
+gwdetchar.omega
 ---------------

-The `gwdetchar-omega` tool is a Q-transform utility for generating omega scans.
+The :mod:`gwdetchar.omega` command-line interface is a Q-transform utility for generating omega scans.
 The simplest usage is as follows:

 .. code-block:: bash

-   gwdetchar-omega -i <interferometer> <gps-time>
+   python -m gwdetchar.omega -i <interferometer> <gps-time>

 For example,

 .. code-block:: bash

-   gwdetchar-omega -i L1 1126259461.5
+   python -m gwdetchar.omega -i L1 1126259461.5

 For a full explanation of the available command-line arguments and options, you can run

-.. command-output:: gwdetchar-omega --help
+.. command-output:: python -m gwdetchar.omega --help

 ---------------------
-gwdetchar-omega-batch
+gwdetchar.omega.batch
 ---------------------

-`gwdetchar-omega-batch` is a wrapper around `gwdetchar-omega` to build a workflow for executing multiple omega scans easily.
-This tool will generate a `Condor <https://research.cs.wisc.edu/htcondor/>`_ workflow (a Directed Acyclic Graph, or DAG) to process multiple times either in parallel or in series.
+To enable batch processing, :mod:`gwdetchar.omega.batch` is a wrapper around :mod:`gwdetchar.omega` that builds a workflow for executing multiple omega scans at once.
+This tool will generate a `Condor <https://research.cs.wisc.edu/htcondor/>`_ workflow (a Directed Acyclic Graph, or DAG) to process multiple event times either in parallel or in series.
-The simplest usage is much the same as for `gwdetchar-omega`, but with multiple times:
+The simplest usage is much the same as for :mod:`gwdetchar.omega`, but with multiple times:

 .. code-block:: bash

-   gwdetchar-omega-batch -i <interferometer> <gps-time-1> <gps-time-2> <gps-time-3> ...
+   python -m gwdetchar.omega.batch -i <interferometer> <gps-time-1> <gps-time-2> <gps-time-3> ...

 Alternatively, you can pass all of the times in a single file:

 .. code-block:: bash

-   gwdetchar-omega-batch -i L1 mytimes.txt
+   python -m gwdetchar.omega.batch -i L1 mytimes.txt

 where `mytimes.txt` should contain a single column of GPS times.

-For a full explanation of the available command-line arguments and options, you can run
+For a full explanation of the available command-line interface and options, you can run

-.. command-output:: gwdetchar-omega-batch --help
+.. command-output:: python -m gwdetchar.omega.batch --help

 .. _Q-transform: https://gwpy.github.io/docs/stable/examples/timeseries/qscan.html